ML195/Retailanalyzer/README.md

 For generating product recommendations a kNN-inspired IBCF (item-based collaborative filtering) recommender is implemented.
 The recommender is evaluated using a random train/test split (5 splits) where each split's test set includes 10 purchased items for each customer, that was removed from the split's training data.
 Based on that the average hit-rate as well as the average reciprocal hit-rate is calcualted.

 ### 1. 4.
 Additional Notes
-* All models and hyperparameter configurations tried in this project are shown in the model_creator.py module (link).
+* All models and hyperparameter configurations tried in this project are shown in [model_creator.py](https://github.com/ML195/Retailanalyzer/blob/master/docs/build/html/index.html).
 * To see the best models and their achieved scores, have a look at (link).
-* More detailed information about the implemented modules can be found in the code documentation (link).
+* More detailed information about the implemented modules can be found in the [code documentation.py](https://htmlpreview.github.io/?https://github.com/ML195/Retailanalyzer/blob/master/docs/build/html/index.html).
-* To get a quick overview, see the src/modelcreator/example_usage.py module, which contains an implementaion and explanation of simple usecases showcasing how the modules can be used.
+* To get a quick overview, see [example_usage.py](https://github.com/ML195/Retailanalyzer/blob/master/src/example_usage.py), which contains an implementaion and explanation of simple usecases showcasing how the modules can be used.

 ## 2. Folder Structure
 <pre>